These are dozens of excellent museums across Essex. You may also want to visit our Art Galleries in Essex page.

 North Weald Airfield Museum is all about people.
 It’s about the service personnel and civilians, who have lived, worked, flown, fought and died here since the airfield opened in 1916.
 The museum sets out to tell their story of a famous airfield that has protected London during two world wars.
 The story is told in displays, with photographs, artefacts and personal memories.

-Peter Edwards Museum & Library
+Peter Edwards Museum and Library

 Essex Cricket, The County Ground, New Writtle Street, Chelmsford